hudikhq/hoodik/README.md

 # Features

-We designed Hoodik with a central goal: to store your files securely, despite the server not having access to your encryption key.
-Your files are encrypted and decrypted in the client application during downloading and uploading.
+We designed Hoodik with a central goal: to store your files securely.
+Your files are encrypted and decrypted on your device during downloading and uploading.

 To ensure end-to-end encryption is as fast as possible and to enable file sharing among application users, we chose a hybrid encryption approach:
 - Upon registration, each user receives a generated RSA key pair.
-- We store your public key with your information on the server.
+- We store your keys with your information on the server, private key is encrypted with your passphrase (so choose a good one).
 - We encrypt files with a randomly generated AES key during upload.
 - We encrypt the file's AES key with the user's public key and store it in the database, thus linking the user and the file.